arman-arif/arman-arif/README.md

-- 👋 Hi, I’m Ariful Islam
+- 👋 Hi, I’m Ariful
 - 👀 I’m enthusiastic about Software Engineering
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning Nest.js
+- :zap: Top-Rated freelancer at Upwork

 <!--- - 💞️ I’m looking to collaborate on GitHub -->
-- 📫 How to reach me: email `hello@ariful.dev`
+- 📫 Reach me at `hello@ariful.dev`

 <!---
 arman-arif/arman-arif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.